system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ### Steps to remove the CPU shroud:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace](#replacing-the-gpu).
-    - The GPU can also be removed to provide more room for working with the components.
+    - The GPU can also optionally be removed to provide more room for working with the components.
 2. Unplug the connectors for the CPU fans from the splitter board on the top crossbar.
     - The splitter board provides the same signal to both ports, so it doesn't matter which fan is plugged into which port.